 - We will first invite parents and carers to visit the school with their child to have a look around and speak to staff, including the SENDCo.
 Further visits may be planned if it is decided they could assist the child.
-Any concerns that parents and carers have should be raised at this meeting so that they can be immediately addressed and solutions found - If an Early Support TAC is in place, a meeting will be held to discuss the child's needs, share strategies used, and ensure provision is put in place before the child starts - The SENDCo and/or class teacher may make a home visit or visit the child if they are attending another school or early years setting - Records will be requested from the child's current Early Years or School setting so that positive strategies already in place may be built upon - We may suggest adaptations to the settling in period to help the child to settle more easily - When a child joining school has needs we have not previously supported we will work closely with the relevant agencies to ensure provision is comprehensive.
+Any concerns that parents and carers have should be raised at this meeting so that they can be immediately addressed and solutions found - If an Early Support TAC is in place, a member of Pondhu staff will attend meetings in the Summer term, to discuss the child's needs, share strategies used, and ensure provision is put in place before the child starts - The SENDCo and/or class teacher may make a home visit or visit the child if they are attending another school or early years setting - Records will be requested from the child's current Early Years or School setting so that positive strategies already in place may be built upon - We may suggest adaptations to the settling in period to help the child to settle more easily - When a child joining school has needs we have not previously supported we will work closely with the relevant agencies to ensure provision is comprehensive.